 “Nothing other than the creation of an economy which is fairer, more democratic, and more sustainable; that would overturn the hierarchies of power in our economy, placing those who create the real wealth in charge; that would end decades of under-investment and wasted potential by tearing down the vested interests that hold this country back (p.
 32).”

 With this ethos firmly rooted in his politics, Jeremy Corbyn’s election campaign slogan was, “For the many, not the few”.
 Although it’s ultimately a slogan, a profound radicalism, evident in his programme, bolstered its meaning.
 There is no questioning, in any corner of our media, on Corbyn’s exceptional ability for campaigning effectively any more.
 His palpable fury toward the elite and the way that our country is run is consolidated in the resounding speeches which he gives on how things need to change.
 This is where he excels.
-He traveled across the country – to Tory marginals, to Labour marginals, to Tory strongholds, attracting crowds in their thousands to deliver his message for a progressive politics.
+He travelled across the country – to Tory marginals, to Labour marginals, to Tory strongholds, attracting crowds in their thousands to deliver his message for a progressive politics.

 Polling day for the election was June 8th and an increased turnout from the disenfranchised voter groups was Labour’s priority.
 The Conservatives don’t need to consider this, their messaging on polling day is significantly different.
 Theirs is one of fear for the calamity they feel a Labour government would cause to their blessed order of things.
 They know that the elderly people close to death will turn out in swathes and do anything to stop the tide from taking their pension, or something.
 It’s just common sense to vote for the Conservatives, and the common sense in the UK is always from the point of view of warfare.
 They will vote for whichever candidate would seem more threatening to the world if their face were to be projected onto the White Cliffs of Dover.
 The electorate would largely be more comfortable to see the destruction of millions of people and the beginning of the apocalypse rather than see society change before them by just 1% for the better.
 They cast their vote to prevent what they see as an inevitable decline in their way of life.